The Last Wave of Summer

 The Last Wave of Summer is the sixth studio album by Australian pub rock band, Cold Chisel.
 It was released in October 1998 and reached number-one on The Australian ARIA Charts.
 It was the band's first studio album in 14 years.

-At the ARIA Music Awards of 1999, the album was nominated for ARIA Award for Best Rock Album.
+At the ARIA Music Awards of 1999, the album was nominated for Best Rock Album.

 Album details

 Released 14 years after Cold Chisel had released their last studio album (Twentieth Century), there was a considerable amount of speculation in the press before the release of The Last Wave of Summer.
 Walker stated that after so long apart, the band was curious and intrigued by the possibility of recording together, and felt everyone had improved as songwriters.
 He also said it was very inspiring swapping songs with other members of the band, especially considering their history.

 The band was not intending to progress to studio recording unless they deemed the songs were of sufficient quality.
 When Don Walker was asked how the band decided which songs to work on next, he replied, "Psychological manipulation, sullen looks, petulance, tantrums, insane rages both faked and real, sexual coquettishness and pathological violence.
 Sometimes the last two together."

+Some early sessions were done with Paul McKercher and another with Rick Will, neither of which the band found satisfactory.
 Over a hundred songs were considered for the album over a 3-month rehearsal period, all recorded as demos at the Sydney Opera House.
 Barnes and Prestwich had both stockpiled songs.
 Walker, who had recently used songs for Moss's Petrolhead, Tex, Don and Charlie's Sad but True, and his own solo debut, felt he had little to offer.
 "I didn't have much around.
 So a lot of that is written from a standing start.
 I assumed the reunion album was going to be largely written by the other guys and I was quite relaxed about that."